 Occupation: I'm a high school student.
 At the moment I'm applying to colleges.
 It sucks the life out of me, and quite possibly my minuscule amounts of creativity as well.

 I suppose that I should mention the existence of a second account which I use to post plot-bunnies and alternate versions to chapters of my 'main stories'.
 The username is Rikkudo.
-I have a dimension-hopping idea on there.

 To all readers, I must apologize.
 I am in fact working on my next chapter of Hands of Time, but my standards for writing have greatly increased.
 I'll only ever put in my best effort into this story, but that takes time since my inspiration comes and goes.